aerror2/erfly6/README.md

 2. MCU Wifi module: ESP-01F

-3. Several silicone flexible cords of various colors
+3. Several  wires of various colors

 4.1k resistor

-5. TTL to serial port CH341 (CH340 or FTDI can be any one.)
+5. TTL to serial  USB adapter CH341 (CH340 or FTDI can be any one.)

 6. DC-DC3.3v step-down module